Ciftelia/BeaverTrade/README.md

+# To do:
+- connect backend to autocomplete search
+- return desired objects when search button is clicked
+- deploy to aws or another service

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.